What Can I Study?

-Our bespoke London Sixth Form curriculum offers you both breadth and specialisation.
-We offer 27 different A-level subjects alongside the Extended Project qualification at AS-level and a Global Perspectives enrichment elective course.
+Our bespoke Sixth Form curriculum offers you both breadth and specialisation.
+We offer 25 different A-level subjects alongside the Extended Project qualification and the Wollstonecraft Enrichment course.

 Teaching in Sixth Form reflects a university style approach, with teaching groups of around 5-10 students.
 This seminar style enables you to build strong academic relationships with staff and hone your discursive, practical and presentation skills.
 Teaching staff create a supportive environment in which ‘thinking outside the box’ is valued and students enjoy working hard at subjects they love.

 Mentoring will enable you to learn the skills and mindset required to help you succeed and in one-to-one meetings with your Tutor, you will also discuss your aspirations and agree and review next steps in achieving them.

 As part of our bespoke Sixth Form curriculum, we offer the following:

 Art and Design, Art and Design (Textiles), Biology, Business, Chemistry, Classical Civilisation, Computer Science, Design and Technology: Product Design, Economics, English Literature, Geography, Government and Politics, History, Latin, Mathematics, Further Mathematics, Modern Languages (French, German, Mandarin and Spanish), Music, Religion, Philosophy and Ethics, Physics, Psychology, Drama and Theatre Studies, LAMDA, and Global Perspectives.

 To complement our bespoke curriculum, we offer a variety of ‘super-curricular’ activities such as leading an academic society or attending a subject extension discussion group.
 We also offer an A-level Mindset programme in tutor and PSHE time to help you make the transition from GCSE through to A-level, and equip you with the tools to navigate your way through the opportunities and challenges to come.

 Extended Project Qualification